kumarlabgit/ESL-PSC/README.md

 ### Stand-alone packaged applications ###

-Pre-built binaries for macOS and Windows are available on the [GitHub Releases page](https://github.com/kumarlabgit/ESL-PSC/releases/tag/v2.3.0).
+Pre-built binaries for macOS and Windows are available on the [GitHub Releases page](../../releases/latest).
 With these you will not need to clone this repo or install any dependencies to use the graphical interface to run ESL-PSC.
 The command line interface is not included in the stand-alone packages.

 #### macOS build (Apple-notarized)
-1. Download **`ESL-PSC-MacOS.zip`**.
+1. Download **`ESL-PSC-v2.3.0-macOS.zip`**.
 2. Double-click the `.zip` to extract the `ESL-PSC.app` bundle.
 3. Drag `ESL-PSC.app` to your **Applications** folder.
 4. Open the app via Launchpad, Spotlight or Finder.
 Because the build is notarized, macOS should open it without additional warnings.
 If a confirmation dialog appears, click **Open**.

 #### Windows build (currently unsigned)
-1. Download **`ESL-PSC-Windows.zip`**.
+1. Download **`ESL-PSC-v2.3.0-Windows.zip`**.
 2. Right-click the file and select **Extract All…** (or use your preferred unzip tool).
 3. Inside the extracted folder, double-click `ESL-PSC.exe` to launch.
    • Windows SmartScreen will warn that the executable is unsigned.
 Click **More info** and then **Run anyway** to continue.